-Certificate in Spiritual Formation: 6 ECTS Diploma in Christian Ministry: 23 ECTS Advanced Diploma in Applied Theology: 29 ECTS
+Certificate in Spiritual Formation: 6 ECTS Diploma in Christian Ministry: 23 ECTS

 Cluster C. God's Mission, the Church, Vocation (All course numbers starting with MIS, PAS, and PRC.)

 The core of the curriculum is a biblical understanding of the heart of God and His mission in the world.
 Our understanding of the church and of our lives as vocation needs to be informed by this missiological understanding, and believers need to find their place in the missionary activity of God through the Church as the body of Christ.